hzFishy/UnrealNotes/content/Unreal Engine/Editor Only/Blueprint Generation in Editor.md

 When clicking the picker to open the selector `UEdGraphSchema_K2::GetVariableTypeTree` is called.
 This is where all types are added (one by one, or all sub types using `GatherPinsImpl::FindStructs` for structs, `GatherPinsImpl::FindObjectsAndInterfaces` for objects, classes and interfaces and `GatherPinsImpl::FindEnums` for enums)

-After selecting a new type in the type picker, `SBlueprintPalette::OnVarTypeChanged` is called.
+After selecting a new type in the type picker, `SPinTypeSelectorHelper::OnVarTypeChanged` is called.
 Since here we are editing a BP class variable `FBlueprintEditorUtils::ChangeMemberVariableType` will be called.

 Inside it will get back our var as a `FBPVariableDescription`.